Read Latest Update

-Mixer taps allow water to be drawn from both hot and cold pipes, mixing the water from each pipe before it flows out into your bath or basin through a single spout.
-This allows you to achieve the desired water temperature more easily, saving time and potential wasted water and energy.
+Mixer taps draw water from both hot and cold pipes and mix it together before it flows out into your bath or basin through a single spout.
+They allow you to easily achieve the desired water temperature.
+Saving time, wasted water and energy.

-They can be hung on the wall or mounted on the side of the bath, with a single adjustable tap, or two, and floor standing tall versions are available.
-For contemporary designs, we like Vado, Hansgrohe, Roper Rhodes and Pegler; or for traditional looks check out Old London, Tavistock, Perrin & Rowe or Burlington.
+They can be hung on the wall, mounted on the side of the bath or floor standing.
+For contemporary designs, we like Vado, Hansgrohe, Roper Rhodes and Pegler.
+For traditional looks check out Old London, Tavistock, Perrin & Rowe or Burlington.

 See our bath mixer taps page for a full range of product options.

-The traditional set up of one tap for the cold water inlet and one for the hot water.
-Whilst vintage designs are still popular in these taps, there are also many modern versions to suit all types of baths - such as from Vitra, Pegler and Crosswater.
-It can be quite a straightforward matter to update old bath pillar taps with new ones for this two hole installation.
+The traditional bath tap set up with one tap for the cold feed and one tap for the hot.
+Whilst vintage designs are still popular there are also many modern versions such as those from Vitra, Pegler and Crosswater.
+It can be quite straightforward to replace bath pillar taps.

 See our bath pillar taps page for a full range of product options.

 To complement a vintage style of bath or basin, the buyer has a great range of traditional taps to choose from.
-There are single, double or triple hole tap systems plus eye-catching floor standing taps which are designed to work with a freestanding bath.
-Manufacturers who specialise in traditional taps are Burlington, Imperial and Bayswater.
+There are single, double or triple hole tap systems.
+Plus eye-catching floor standing taps, designed to work with a freestanding bath.
+Manufacturers who specialise in traditional bathroom taps are Burlington, Imperial and Bayswater.